 3/18/24 and 3/19/23: Round of 4

 The virtual rounds will be scored based on this rubric.
 This video offers five tips to prepare for oral argument:

 Phase 5 – Championship Round Rounds

-The top teams will receive a free trip to Washington, D.C. to argue the championship round before federal judges on April 24, 2023.
+The top teams will receive a free trip to Washington, D.C. to argue the championship round before federal judges the week of April 29, 2023.

 Good luck!
 And register today.

 Grand Prize – The Solicitors General of FantasySCOTUS

 The members of top Petitioner and Respondent teams will be invited to attend the Ashbrook Academy on the Supreme Court and the Constitution in June 2024.
 Ashbrook will cover reasonable travel costs to the academy.

 Coaches can register their teams at the Institute of Competition Sciences.
 Read the problem, and get started!
 Good luck.
 Please send any questions to email@example.com.